keymobdev/keymob/README.md

 	AdManager.getInstance().isInterstitialReady();

    Check the Interstitial ad is loaded complete.
-If call showInterstitial directly when an ad  has not finished loading unpredictable events will occur, som advertising platform could lead to crash.
+If call showInterstitial directly when an ad  has not finished loading unpredictable events will occur, som advertising platform could lead to crash.<br/>
     So make sure the Interstitial is ready before every show.Below is the overall look.

    	if(AdManager.getInstance().isInterstitialReady()){